Skip to content

 Carb periodisation gets misread as a low-carb strategy.
 It is not.
 The principle, as Larson applies it with her athletes, is matching carbohydrate intake to the energy demand of each session — high on the days that need it, lower on the days that don't.
 Total weekly carbohydrate often stays similar to a non-periodised approach.
 The distribution changes.

 On a hard threshold or VO2max day, carbohydrate availability before and during the session is non-negotiable.
-Asker Jeukendrup's work on multiple transportable carbohydrates shows that trained athletes can absorb 90–120 g of carbohydrate per hour during high-intensity effort when the gut is trained for it.
+Asker Jeukendrup's work on multiple transportable carbohydrates shows that trained athletes can absorb around 90 g of carbohydrate per hour (with emerging evidence for higher rates) during high-intensity effort when the gut is trained for it.
 Showing up to a hard session under-fuelled limits the training stimulus and starts a recovery debt that affects the next two or three days.

 On a recovery ride or rest day, carbohydrate needs are lower.
 Protein and vegetable intake can fill that space without adding unnecessary energy.
 This is where the modest deficit lives — not in the hard sessions, but in the recovery days where the body is doing less work and needs less fuel.